 For a full explanation of University Housing’s disciplinary procedures, click here.

 University Housing has zero tolerance for the use, possession, trafficking, paraphernalia or manufacturing of illegal drugs in any campus residential facility.
-Alleged drug violations result in an Office of Student Conduct Hearing which may lead to sanctions including interim eviction or eviction from campus housing.
+Alleged drug violations result in an Office of Student Conduct Hearing which may lead to sanctions including removal from campus housing.
 Drug violation sanctions are in keeping with the University’s educational mission.
-Students are responsible for the room costs during an interim eviction.
-Any resident evicted from University Housing related to a drug violation will be responsible for payment of the remainder of the current term’s room rent.
+Any resident removed from University Housing related to a drug violation will be responsible for payment of the remainder of the current term’s room rent.
 After one year, students may request a review of their eviction status and possibly return to living in campus housing.

 Because some actions endanger the safety of the residential community, students involved in any of these behaviors are subject to disciplinary action: falsely reporting a fire, bomb threat, or serious injury; activating a fire alarm when no fire is evident; setting a fire; possessing or using flammable or highly combustible materials; tampering with or misusing (whether accidental or intentional) any fire or safety equipment; failure to vacate the building when a fire alarm sounds.
 Residents are asked to report all problems concerning fire and safety equipment to a University Housing staff member immediately.